mahowak/mahowak.github.io/index.md

 {% newthought 'I am an assistant professor'%} in [linguistics](https://liberalarts.utexas.edu/linguistics/) at University of Texas at Austin (formerly at UCSB).
 I'm accepting students, am a member of the [Computational Linguistics Research Group](https://sites.utexas.edu/compling/) here at UT, and am part of the [wider UT Austin NLP community](https://www.nlp.utexas.edu).
 I work broadly on the topic of human communication.
 Specifically, I am interested in what modern computational language models can tell us about human language, how linguistic efficiency can explain things about linguistic behavior and typology, and a variety of other topcis in the cognitive science of language space.
 I also have interests in quantitative methods in the sciences, geared towards making science more robust, open, and equitable.

-I graduated with my Ph.D. from [Ted Gibson's psycholinguistics lab](http://tedlab.mit.edu/) in MIT's [Brain and Cognitive Sciences](http://bcs.mit.edu/) department and did my postdoc with Dan Jurafsky at Stanford.
+I graduated with my Ph.D. from [Ted Gibson's psycholinguistics lab](http://tedlab.mit.edu/) in MIT's [Brain and Cognitive Sciences](http://bcs.mit.edu/) department and did my postdoc with [Dan Jurafsky](http://web.stanford.edu/~jurafsky/) (CS/Linguistics) and [Dan McFarland](https://profiles.stanford.edu/daniel-mcfarland) (Graduate School of Education) at Stanford.
 Before that, I was a Marshall Scholar at Oxford University studying linguistics with [Mary Dalrymple](http://users.ox.ac.uk/~cpgl0015/) and [Aditi Lahiri](http://www.ling-phil.ox.ac.uk/lahiri).
 And before that I was an undergrad in English at Harvard.{% sidenote 1 'About *me*: *Me* is the first person object pronoun in English.
 It goes back to the accusative and dative in Old English and before that to an Indo-European pronoun that would probably remind you of me.'%}

 ### Articles

 {% marginfigure assets/img/langposition.png 'Mahowald, Ivanova et al. "Dissociating Language and Thought in Large Language Models: A Cognitive Perspective" gives a cognitive science perspective on Large Language Models, arguing for a distinction between formal competence and functional competence.' %}K. Mahowald, A. Ivanova, I. Blank, N. Kanwisher, J. Tenenbaum, E. Fedorenko.
 2023.
 [Dissociating Language and Thought in Large Language Models: A Cognitive Perspective](https://arxiv.org/abs/2301.06627).

 K. Mahowald.
 2023.
 [A Discerning Several Thousand Judgments: GPT-3 Rates the Article + Adjective + Numeral + Noun Construction](https://arxiv.org/abs/2301.12564).
+Proceedings of EACL 2023.

+G. Chronis, K. Mahowald, K. Erk.
+2023.
+[A Method for Studying Semantic Construal in Grammatical Constructions with Interpretable Contextual Embedding Spaces](https://arxiv.org/abs/2305.18598).
+Proceedings of ACL 2023 (to appear).

-Proceedings of EACL 2023 (to appear).
+J. Huang, Z. Wu, K. Mahowald, C. Potts.
+2023.
+[Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training](https://arxiv.org/abs/2212.09897).
+Proceedings of ACL 2023 (to appear).

+V. Govindarajan, K. Mahowald, D. Beaver, J. Li.
+2023.
+[Counterfactual Probing for the influence of affect and specificity on Intergroup Bias](https://arxiv.org/abs/2305.16409).
+Findings of ACL 2023 (to appear).

+Y. Wu, W. Sheffield, K. Mahowald, J. Li.
+2023.
+[Elaborative simplification as implicit questions under discussion](https://arxiv.org/abs/2305.10387).

 S. Malik-Moraleda, O. Jouravlev, Z. Mineroff, T. Cucu, M. Taliaferro, K. Mahowald, I. Blank, E. Fedorenko.
 2023.
 [Functional characterization of the language network of polyglots and hyperpolyglots with precision fMRI](https://www.biorxiv.org/content/10.1101/2023.01.19.524657v1.abstract).

 W. Liang, K. Mahowald, J. Raymond, V. Krishna, D. Smith, D. Jurafsky, D. McFarland, J. Zou.
 2023.
 [How random is the review outcome?
 A systematic study of the impact of external factors on eLife peer review.](https://www.biorxiv.org/content/biorxiv/early/2023/01/04/2023.01.04.522708.full.pdf)

-J. Huang, Z. Wu, K. Mahowald, C. Potts.
-2022.
-[Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training](https://arxiv.org/abs/2212.09897).
+O. Jouravlev, K. Mahowald, A. Paunov, E. Gibson, E. Fedorenko.
+2023.
+Evaluation of Psychometric Properties and Inter-test Associations for Three Popular Measures of Social Competence.

+M. Mersinias, K. Mahowald.
+2023.
+Keep it Neutral: Using Natural Language Inference to Improve Generation.

  A. Diwan, L. Berry, E. Choi, D. Harwath, K. Mahowald.
 2022.
 [Why is Winoground Hard?
 Investigating Failures in Visuolinguistic Compositionality](https://arxiv.org/pdf/2211.00768.pdf).
 Proceedings of EMNLP 2022.